 Contains Element 3D v2 + BackLight + Motion Design 2 + Pro Shaders 2!
 Save $100 (Pre-TF Discount)

 Element 3D is lightning-fast and easy to use, allowing motion design and visual effects artists to import native Cinema 4D or OBJ files into Adobe After Effects.
 Then users can clone, manipulate, and distribute them with it’s unique particle array system.
 BackLight allows artists to create gorgeous reflections inside Element 3D, with 50 8K Environment maps.
 Create unique shapes and animations with the Video Copilot Motion Design Pack, which includes 500 abstract 3D design objects and HD models.
 Finally, Pro Shaders 2 comes with more than 300 tiled materials, including metal, fabric, plastic, concrete and more, for creative and realistic textures in Element 3D.

-For ideal performance we reccomend at least a GeForce 285 or ATI 3870 with 1GB of VRAM.
+For ideal performance, we recommend at least a GeForce 285 or ATI 3870 with 1GB of VRAM.

 C4D FILE SUPPORT: